Lybecker/ContainerWorkshop/Exercise05/README.md

 8. Press **Publish**, and follow along in the build output.

 9. The website will available on port 80 (default), so you need to add port-forwarding.
 See the [open Azure endpoint guide](../Exercise01/OpenAzureEndpoint/README.md).
+	>Remember to start your ASP.NET 5 Docker container!

 	Then you will be able to navigate to the site in your browser.